-A Russian aircraft leasing company that ordered 35 Boeing Max jets is suing the U.S. aircraft maker and seeking to cancel the deal, accusing Boeing of hiding defects in the plane that was grounded after two deadly crashes.
+A Russian aircraft leasing company that ordered 35 Boeing Max jets is suing the US aircraft maker, accusing it of hiding defects in the plane that has been grounded after two deadly crashes.

 The Miami-based lawyer for the leasing company said Tuesday it is the first lawsuit filed against Boeing by a Max customer.
 He said he is talking to other companies about joining the case.